| The Wye Valley Way | |

 Walking into Cleddon |

-“What larks we're having” he might have thrown me as he laboured by.
-But he didn't.
+"What larks we're having," he might have offered.
+He didn't.

 A view of the Wye Valley |

-“Awright mate.”
-I replied in much the same vein.
+"Awright mate," I replied, in much the same register.

 A late return to Chepstow ...